 Year: A time period of twelve (12) consecutive months, starting at 7.00 am on January 1st of a year and ending at 7.00 am on January 1st of the subsequent year.

-Electronic Natural Gas Transactions System (Electronic Transaction System): The electronic system installed and managed by the Operator, as per the provisions of Article 68(2)(xv) of of the Law.
+Electronic Natural Gas Transactions System (Electronic Transaction System): The electronic system installed and managed by the Operator, as per the provisions of Article 68(2)(xv) of the Law.

 Capacity Booking Platform: As set out in Article 27 of Commission Regulation (EU) No 459/2017.